YubenB/yuben-porto/src/content/articles/building-a-bulletproof-ecommerce-transaction-flow-with-nestjs-and-typeorm.md

 An order creation process involves multiple steps: validating items, reserving stock, creating an order record, and clearing the user's cart.
 If any of these steps fail, the entire operation should be rolled back to prevent inconsistent data (e.g., stock is reduced, but no order is created).

 This is achieved using database transactions.
-The entire `createOrder` logic is wrapped in `this.dataSource.transaction(async (manager) => { ... })`.
-This ensures all database operations within the block are treated as a single, atomic unit.
+The entire **createOrder** logic is wrapped in: `this.dataSource.transaction(async (manager) => { ... })` This ensures all database operations within the block are treated as a single, atomic unit.
 They either all succeed, or they all fail.

 ### 2\.
 Preventing Race Conditions with Pessimistic Locking